|

 proved that at least the later period of Minoan civilization came

-from the Myceneans.
-So instead of the Myceneans being an offshoot
+from the Mycenaeans.
+So instead of the Mycenaeans being an offshoot

 of the Minoans, the most likely scenario seems to be that they were